mariogarcia/argocd-updater-example/README.md

 ## Add Github repository to ArgoCD

 You should add this repository to ArgoCD otherwise it won't know where to get the manifests from.

+In ArgoCD UI go to `Settings` -> `Connect Repo` and add this repository as `https://github.com/mariogarcia/argocd-updater-example.git`

 ## Install application